Updated: Jan 16

 Ways to Combine HIIT with Weight Training:

-● Add weights to your HIIT workout
+● Adding different weight sets to your full body HIIT workout

 ● Do HIIT workouts and strength training on the same day but separately